-Generally, Virscend University is committed to providing equal and integrated access for students with disabilities to academic, social, cultural and recreational programs.
-This resolve is grounded not only in the law, including Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, but also in Virscend's own commitment to the inclusion of all members of the community.
+Virscend University is committed to providing equal and integrated access for students with disabilities to academic, social, cultural and recreational programs.
+This resolve is grounded not only by law, including Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, but also by Virscend's own commitment to the inclusion of all members of the community.
+Individualized accommodation plans, academic adjustments, accessible technology, and grievance procedures will be provided by Virscend University to ensure equal access.